 For some tribes, the only way to survive is to take what others possess.
 Striking quickly and without remorse is the only option for these barbarians, who struggle to have enough food and supplies to ensure the survival of their tribe.
 While many look upon these barbarians as savages, thieves, and murderers, those who follow the Path of the Raider know that there is simply no other alternative.
 They may be reviled outside their homes, but these barbarians willingly accept this as their fate.
 Being branded a criminal or outlaw by others is nothing compared to the needs of the tribe.

-When you choose this path at 3rd level, you gain proficiency in Stealth, and have Advantage on all Animal Handling and Survival checks.
+When you choose this path at 3rd level, you gain proficiency in Dexterity (Stealth) , and have advantage on all Wisdom (Animal Handling) and Wisdom (Survival) checks.

 Upon reaching 10th level, you can use your action to capture your foe.
 When you do so, choose one creature within 5 feet of you.
-It must succeed on a Dexterity saving throw (DC 8 + your proficiency bonus + your Dexterity bonus) or become blinded and grappled until the end of your next turn.
+It must succeed on a contested Strength (Athletics) or Dexterity (Acrobatics) ability check against your Wisdom (Survival) ability check or become blinded and grappled until the end of your next turn.
 On subsequent turns, as long as you remain within 5 feet of the creature you can use your action to extend the duration of this effect on the blinded and grappled creature until the end of your next turn.
-The creature may attempt to free itself by making a new Dexterity saving throw, made with disadvantage, at the end of its turn.
+The creature may attempt to free itself by making a new contested ability check, made with disadvantage, at the end of its turn.

 Other creatures can spend an action to attempt to free the blinded and grappled creature.
-They must succeed on a Strength (Athletics) or Wisdom (Survival) check against your DC in order to do so.
+They must succeed on a contested Strength (Athletics) or Wisdom (Survival) ability check against your Wisdom (Survival) ability check in order to do so.

 This ability cannot be used without at least 6 feet of rope, or similar material as approved by the DM, or an adventurer’s kit.

-Beginning at 14th level, any time a creature within 5 feet of you gains disadvantage on an attack roll while you are raging, you may make a melee attack against that creature as a reaction.
-Additionally, any time a creature within 5 feet of you gains advantage on an attack roll while you are raging, your next attack against that creature before the end of your next turn also has advantage.
+Beginning at 14th level, any time a creature within 5 feet of you gains disadvantage on an attack roll while you are raging, you may make an attack with advantage against that creature as a reaction.